aaaSuraj/sLite/README.md

-# codiad-lite
+# sLite
-Codiad Lite theme made by
+Codiad Light colored theme made by
 Suraj Khanal Chetri

-# sLite
+# How to Install
+Copy the sLite folder to your themes/ directory
+Change the theme on login --> Enjoy!!! ;)